WujiangXu/AMID/README.md

 ## Contact us
-Please feel free to contact us with the email to W. Xu "xuwujiang dot xwj at mybank dot cn" or "swustimp at gmail dot com".
+Please feel free to contact us with the email to W. Xu "wujiang dot xu at rutgers dot edu" or "swustimp at gmail dot com".